HomerReid/meep_adjoint/docs/index.rst

 .. _Simulation:  https://meep.readthedocs.io/en/latest

 .. [#] For example, one obvious test of the correctness
-       of :py:mod:`meep_adjoint` is to estimate objective-function
+       of :mod:`meep_adjoint` is to estimate objective-function
        derivatives by numerical finite-differencing and compare to components of the adjoint-method gradient.
-This is the basis of one of the tests in the :py:mod:`meep_adjoint` unit-test suite, and also of the :doc:`holey waveguide <Examples/holey_waveguide>` example in the :doc:`example gallery.<Examples/index>`
+This is the basis of one of the tests in the :mod:`meep_adjoint` unit-test suite, and also of the :doc:`holey waveguide <Examples/holey_waveguide>` example in the :doc:`example gallery.<Examples/index>`